Data General/One

-The Data General/One (DG-1) was a laptop introduced in 1984 by Data General.
+The Data General/One (DG-1) was a laptop introduced in September 1984 by Data General.
+It was the first battery-powered laptop on the market that was fully compatible with the IBM PC, featuring a full-sized LCD capable of displaying 80×25 text or CGA graphics (640×200).
+Although it sold only modestly, the DG-1 set the template for all PC-based laptops to follow.
+According to eWeek in 2010, it was "the prototype for all that followed ... with its LCD screen, flat keyboard and clam-shell case, this form factor has remained essentially the same for [decades]".

 Description

 The nine-pound battery-powered 1984 Data General/One ran MS-DOS and had dual 3.5" diskettes, a 79-key full-stroke keyboard, 128 KB to 512 KB of RAM, and a monochrome LCD screen capable of either the standard 80×25 characters or full CGA graphics (640×200).
 It was a laptop comparable in capabilities to desktops of the era.

 History

 The Data General/One offered several features in comparison with contemporary portable computers.
 For instance, the popular 1983 Radio Shack TRS-80 Model 100, a non-PC-compatible machine, was comparably sized.
 It was a small battery-operated computer resting in one's lap, but had a 40×8 character (240×64 pixel) screen, a rudimentary ROM-based menu in lieu of a full OS, and no built-in floppy.
 IBM's 1984 Portable PC was comparable in capability with desktops, but was not battery operable and, being much larger and heavier, was by no means a laptop.